 Which Trucking Regulations Are Broken the Most Often?

 In addition to HOS regulations, here are other federal trucking regulations that drivers and trucking companies violate most frequently:

 - Maintenance requirements – Owners and operators of commercial trucks are required to inspect, maintain, and repair their vehicles routinely.

-- Cargo loading regulations – A truck’s cargo must be properly balanced, well-secured, and within maximum weight limits.
+- Utah Cargo loading regulations – A truck’s cargo must be properly balanced, well-secured, and within maximum weight limits.